kickingvegas/YmsCoreBluetooth/docs/tutorial/Tutorial-template.md

     }

 The `startScan` method lets you define how to go about scanning for peripherals.
-Within its implementation should be a call to `scanForPeripheralsWithServices:options:` to tell the `CBCentralManager` instance to start scanning.
+Within its implementation should be a call to `scanForPeripheralsWithServices:options:withBlock:` to tell the `CBCentralManager` property `manager` to start scanning.

 	- (void)startScan {
 		NSDictionary *options = @{ CBCentralManagerScanOptionAllowDuplicatesKey: @YES };

+		__weak DEACentralManager *this = self;
-        [self scanForPeripheralsWithServices:nil options:options];
+		[self scanForPeripheralsWithServices:nil
+									 options:options
+								   withBlock:^(CBPeripheral *peripheral, NSDictionary *advertisementData, NSNumber *RSSI, NSError *error) {
+									   if (error) {
+										   NSLog(@"Something bad happened with scanForPeripheralWithServices:options:withBlock:");
+										   return;
 									   }

+									   NSLog(@"DISCOVERED: %@, %@, %@ db", peripheral, peripheral.name, RSSI);
+									   [this handleFoundPeripheral:peripheral];
+								   }];

+	}

+Note that a weak pointer named `this` is set to `self`.
+This is done to handle retain issues with referencing self within an ObjectiveC block.

+The callback block is executed upon a response from a BLE peripheral that is advertising.
+A discovered BLE peripheral will pass a pointer to itself (`peripheral`), advertisement data (`advertisementData`), its RSSI value (`RSSI`), and in the event of a failure, an error object (`error`) to the callback block.
+In this implementation, the execution of the callback block will call `handleFoundPeripheral:`.
+Note that the statements in `handleFoundPeripheral:` could just as easily be located within the block statement.

 The `handleFoundPeripheral:` method defines what to do once you've found a peripheral via scanning.
 In the case of a *SensorTag* it is to instantiate `DEASensorTag`, a subclass of `YMSCBPeripheral`.

     - (void)handleFoundPeripheral:(CBPeripheral *)peripheral {
         YMSCBPeripheral *yp = [self findPeripheral:peripheral];

         if (yp == nil) {
             BOOL isUnknownPeripheral = YES;
             for (NSString *pname in self.knownPeripheralNames) {